Here are some tips for when you're ready to start fly fishing for bass.

 For smallmouth bass the gear is much the same with a few differences, more so because you'll often be fishing streams and rivers.
 In this scenario, you will want imitations that mimic crayfish, minnows, and aquatic insects, but certainly frogs, leeches, mice, terrestrial insects, and even salamanders will get strikes.

-When fly fishing for bass it's more about the power than the finesse and panache of fly fishing for trout.
+When fly fishing for bass, it's more about the power than the finesse and panache that takes priority when fly fishing for trout.

 Largemouth Bass Fly Fishing Tactics